vendia/blog/pages/product.md

   - type: Columns
     theme: white
     intro:
-      title: The trusted partner data sharing platform
+      title: The trusted data cloud
-      text: Vendia Share was envisioned by the inventor of Serverless and built for trust, performance, and security by a hand-picked team of the best software engineers in the world.
+      text: Vendia Share was envisioned by the inventor of Serverless and is built for trust, performance, compliance, and security by the best software engineers in the world.
     columns:
       - text: >-
           <img